 Scope.
-If a search incident to arrest of the occupant of a vehicle can be conducted, the passenger compartment of the vehicle may be searched.
-The courts that have considered the issue have held that the passenger compartment extends to the entire interior of hatchbacks, station wagons, vans, and sport-utility vehicles.
-Additionally, any containers big enough to contain evidence of the crime of arrest found in the passenger compartment may be searched.
-Although the Supreme Court has not expressly addressed locked containers in the passenger compartment, several federal cases can be interpreted as including locked containers within the scope of a lawful search incident to arrest.
-The trunk of a vehicle, however, cannot be searched during a search incident to arrest.
+During a search incident to arrest of the occupant of a vehicle, the passenger compartment of the vehicle may be searched.
+The courts that have considered the issue have held that hatchbacks and the rear part of a station wagon are considered to be part of the passenger compartment, as is the entire interior of a van or sport-utility vehicle.
+Additionally, any containers found in the passenger compartment may be searched.
+While the Supreme Court has not expressly addressed locked containers, several federal cases can be interpreted as including locked containers within the scope of a lawful search incident to arrest.
+The trunk of a vehicle, however, cannot be searched during a search incident to arrest unless it is reasonably accessible from the passenger compartment via a fold-down armrest, seat, or other method.
+If the person being arrested is not in the vehicle at the time of the arrest, but was a "recent occupant" of the vehicle, the vehicle may still be searched under this exception.